-In many subjects candidates will need to gather information from published sources when researching and planning their tasks.
+In many subjects candidates will use source material, including the internet and AI, when researching and planning their tasks.
 Candidates normally have unrestricted access to resources.
-Centres must refer to the awarding body's specification and/or associated documentation.
+Centres must refer to the JCQ document AI Use in Assessments: Protecting the Integrity of Qualifications: